philippinespire/pire_ssl_data_processing/README.md

 sbatch /home/e1garcia/shotgun_PIRE/pire_fq_gz_processing/runREPAIR.sbatch fq_fp1_clmparray_fp2_fqscrn fq_fp1_clmparray_fp2_fqscrn_repaired 40
 ```

+**These are your "decontaminated" files, which will be used whenever you see the "decotam" treatment**

 **Calculate the percent of reads lost in each step**

 Execute [read_calculator_ssl.sh](https://github.com/philippinespire/pire_fq_gz_processing/blob/main/read_calculator_ssl.sh).
 From your species dir: